Ned Willis: Storylines

-Ned is invited to Lassiter's Hotel by his grandfather Doug (Terence Donovan) and brother Josh (Harley Bonner), who hope to reunite him with his estranged father Brad (Kip Gamblin), though Ned refuses to meet Brad.
+Ned is invited to Lassiter's Hotel by his grandfather Doug (Terence Donovan) and half-brother Josh (Harley Bonner), who hope to reunite him with his estranged father Brad (Kip Gamblin), though Ned refuses to meet Brad.
 The hotel's boiler explodes and while helping those affected, Ned learns that Josh died in the explosion.
 Ned then approaches Brad, but after witnessing their reunion Doug also dies from a heart attack.
 Brad's partner Lauren Turner (Kate Kendall) notices a gang tattoo on Ned's chest, and his grandmother Pam (Sue Jones) reveals that Ned helped a local gang to rob her house.
 She and Ned soon reconcile.
-Ned gives his younger sister Piper (Mavournee Hazel) a tattoo, after she lies that she has Brad's permission.
+Ned gives his younger half-sister Piper (Mavournee Hazel) a tattoo, after she lies that she has Brad's permission.
 Ned and Brad's relationship is further strained, and Ned publicly embarrasses him.
 Piper finds that Ned's story about the day of the explosion has inconsistencies, so Brad reports him to the police.
 Ned is questioned, but he is soon released as he has an alibi.
 He plans to return to Sydney, but stays when Lauren and Terese Willis (Rebekah Elmaloglou) tell him that Beth deliberately kept him away from Brad.
 Ned grows close to Lauren and kisses her.
 She agrees not to tell Brad, however, Piper overhears them discussing the kiss, and Lauren changes her mind.
 Ned takes all the blame and he decides to return home.

 Piper invites Ned to Brad and Terese's divorce party.
 He forms a relationship with Elly Conway (Jodi Anasta).
 Ned's former lover Regan Davis (Sabeena Manalis) comes to warn him that her husband Jacka Hills (Brad McMurray) has found out about their affair and is after revenge.
 When Jacka is released from prison, Ned breaks up with Elly to keep her safe and he takes Regan out of town.
 When he returns, he finds Elly talking with Jacka at The Waterhole and Ned attempts to fight Jacka.
 Ned announces he is leaving town and Elly decides to go with him, however, Ned leaves without her.
 He returns for Brad and Lauren's wedding.
 Jacka's mother Maxine Cowper (Kate Hood) turns up at the reception, and it emerges that Ned unintentionally started a fire that burnt her house down.
 Ned is arrested for arson and he receives a community sentence, after Elly acts as a character witness.
 Ned tells Elly he loves her.
 Ned is offered the chance to buy a tattoo parlour on the Gold Coast and he decides to accept.
 After Elly clears up a misunderstanding in which Ned thinks she had sex with Mark Brennan (Scott McGregor), Ned asks her to come to Gold Coast with him, but Elly tells him that she wants to be single for a while.
 After a farewell party with his family, Ned leaves Erinsborough.